What are the best energy-efficient heaters for your home?

 Overall, gas heaters are less efficient than electric.
 This is because they tend to leak heat and fumes.
 They’re also powered by a non-renewable fossil fuel, which automatically makes them less green than an electric heater (which you could run with renewable electricity).

-There are a few drawbacks, in spite of the lower running costs.
 Firstly, gas heaters tend to be quite heavy and unwieldy to move around.
-They can also be unstable, so need to be watched if you have small children or pets around.
 And you’ll need to keep the windows open or ventilate the room, to let out the water vapour they create.
-Oh, and don’t forget about keeping stocked up on gas cylinders, too!
+You’d need to remember to stay stocked up on gas cylinders, too.

 Fixed gas heaters